-Panasonic LX100 versus Sony RX100 III
+Panasonic LX100 vs Sony RX100 III

 The Panasonic Lumix DMC-LX100 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in September 2014 and May 2014.
 Both the LX100 and the RX100 III are fixed lens compact cameras that are based on a Four Thirds (LX100) and an one-inch (RX100 III) sensor.
-The Panasonic has a resolution of 12.7 megapixel, whereas the Sony provides 20 MP.
+The Panasonic has a resolution of 12.7 megapixels, whereas the Sony provides 20 MP.